atet/raspberrypi/README.md

 ### 3.1.
 Determining your headless Raspberry Pi's IP address

-**This may be tricky depending on your unique situation; I will describe three scenarios in which you can find this information**
+**This may be tricky depending on your unique situation; I will describe three scenarios**

 1. You have administrative access to your local network's router
    * Log into the router and determine the IP address that corresponds to the `raspberrypi` hostname (default name configured for your Raspberry Pi Zero W)